dj505/PMDX-Matryoshka-Edition/README.md

 - Started working on an Extra Hard mode for Senbonzakura
 - Matryoshka has been replaced with Lon/Soraru's cover of the song
 - 1 2 Fanclub has been replaced with Lon/Soraru's cover of the song
+- No Logic now has a SuperHard/Expert chart (full credit to Mirai-san on GBATemp)